|

 cricket caps to council offices.

-The lecture is a straightforward
+The talk is a straightforward

 introduction to what is often